mathjax/MathJax-test/web/docs/source/installation.rst

 These branches are stored in the ``mathjax/`` subdirectory.

-Finally, you need do a standard installation of Apache and PHP and map the ``MathJax-test/`` to some location.
+Finally, you need to do a standard installation of Apache and PHP and map the ``MathJax-test/`` to some location.
 On Windows, the EasyPHP tool can help to do that quickly.